UMAP: Uniform Manifold Approximation and Projection for Dimension Reduction: Weaknesses

 One of the core assumptions of UMAP is that there exists manifold structure in the data.
 Because of this UMAP can tend to find manifold structure within the noise of a dataset -- similar to the way the human mind finds structured constellations among the stars.
 As more data is sampled the amount of structure evident from noise will tend to decrease and UMAP becomes more robust, however care must be taken with small sample sizes of noisy data, or data with only large scale manifold structure.
 Detecting when a spurious embedding has occurred is a topic of further research.

 UMAP is derived from the axiom that local distance is of more importance than long range distances (similar to techniques like t-SNE and LargeVis).
 UMAP therefore concerns itself primarily with accurately representing local structure.
 While we believe that UMAP can capture more global structure than these other techniques, it remains true that if global structure is of primary interest then UMAP may not be the best choice for dimension reduction.
+Multi-dimensional scaling specifically seeks to preserve the full distance matrix of the data, and as such is a good candidate when all scales of structure are of equal importance.
+PHATE {\cite{moon2019visualizing}} is a good example of a hybrid approach that begins with local structure information and makes use of MDS to attempt to preserve long scale distances as well.
+It should be noted that these techniques are more computationally intensive and thus rely on landmarking approaches for scalability.

+It should also be noted that a significant contributor to UMAP's relative global structure preservation is derived from the Laplacian Eigenmaps initialization (which, in turn, followed from the theoretical foundations).
+This was noted in, for example, {\cite{kobak2019umap}}.
+The authors of that paper demonstrate that t-SNE, with similar initialization, can perform equivalently to UMAP in a particular measure of global structure preservation.
+However, the objective function derived for UMAP (cross-entropy) is significantly different from that of t-SNE (KL-divergence), in how it penalizes failures to preserve non-local and global structure, and is also a significant contributor\footnote{The authors would like to thank Nikolay Oskolkov for his article (\href{https://towardsdatascience.com/tsne-vs-umap-global-structure-4d8045acba17}{tSNE vs. UMAP: Global Structure}) which does an excellent job of highlighting these aspects from an empirical and theoretical basis.}.

+It is worth noting that, in combining the local simplicial set structures, pure nearest neighbor structure in the high dimensional space is not explicitly preserved.
+In particular it introduces so called "reverse-nearest-neighbors" into the classical knn-graph.
+This, combined with the fact that UMAP is preserving topology rather than pure metric structures, mean that UMAP will not perform as well as some methods on quality measures based on metric structure preservation -- particularly methods, such as MDS -- which are explicitly designed to optimize metric structure preservation.

+UMAP attempts to discover a manifold on which your data is uniformly distributed.
+If you have strong confidence in the ambient distances of your data you should make use of a technique that explicitly attempts to preserve these distances.
+For example if your data consisted of a very loose structure in one area of your ambient space and a very dense structure in another region region UMAP would attempt to put these local areas on an even footing.

 Finally, to improve the computational efficiency of the algorithm a number of approximations are made.
 This can have an impact on the results of UMAP for small (less than 500 samples) dataset sizes.
 In particular the use of approximate nearest neighbor algorithms, and the negative sampling used in optimization, can result in suboptimal embeddings.
 For this reason we encourage users to take care with particularly small datasets.
 A slower but exact implementation of UMAP for small datasets is a future project.